How to Make Yourself Into a Learning Machine

 This one’s a winner.
 So I’ll create an entry in my Zettelkasten for it:

-You’ll see in my Zettelkasten I put in the original quote, then the source, and then write a small commentary on it.
+You’ll see in my Zettelkasten I put in the original quote and the source, and then write a short commentary on it.

 Then I’ll start connecting this to other notes.
 One way to do that is with tags, and you’ll see that I added a #pessimism tag to the note.